vavilen84/nft-erc721-collection/README.md

 Be ready that transactions in blockchain may be in pending state for ~ 40 minutes.
 It can happen.

 12. run `yarn verify 0x73e99C4Fsd09f8Fe1e7FCE8c445E125a977A67ede6a --network truffle` - this will verify your contract.
+13. run `yarn set-royalty-receiver --network truffle` - this will set royalty receiver from .env file
+14. run `yarn set-withdraw-receiver --network truffle` - this will set withdraw receiver from .env file
+15. run `yarn public-sale-open --network truffle` - this will enable minting

+That`s all!